FernandoPereiraSalvador/Snake/README.md

 - Scoring: Your score increases with each apple eaten.
 Try to beat your high score and compete with yourself!

 - Game Over Screen: When the snake collides with the walls or itself, the game ends.
 A Game Over screen will display your final score and the number of apples you managed to collect during the game.

+## How to Play
+Download and run the Snake Game by executing the main.exe file in the dist directory.
+Use arrow keys to guide the snake, eat apples to score, and avoid collisions.
+The game ends when the snake collides.
+Enjoy the classic Snake Game experience!